Simon Kaye

 Simon Kaye (born 22 July 1935) is a British sound engineer.
 He won two Academy Awards for Best Sound and has been nominated for another two in the same category.
+He has also won three BAFTAs for Best Sound and was nominated for a further six in the same category.
 He has worked on over 70 films since 1959.

 Selected filmography

 Kaye won two Academy Awards for Best Sound and has been nominated for two more: